 Invoicing is an essential part of freelance work, and it's important to have an effective system in place.
 By setting clear payment terms, sending invoices promptly, and following up on overdue payments professionally, you can ensure that you get paid fairly and promptly for your work.
 Choosing the right invoicing software and keeping accurate records for tax purposes can also make your invoicing process more efficient.

 When you sign up for a Found account, you’ll get access to Found’s comprehensive invoicing features.
-You’ll be able to send professional, customized invoices, customize your invoices with your logo and colors, and get paid faster with a range of payment options.
+You’ll be able to send professional, customized invoices and estimates, customize your invoices with your logo and colors, and get paid faster with a range of payment options.
 You’ll also get access to our suite of business tools to help you streamline your banking, bookkeeping, and taxes.
 Sign up for free today.

 This material has been prepared for informational purposes only.